kmboyle/cloud-continous/README.md

 # Cloud Computing Project
 This project is setup with integrations between GitHub and Google Cloud Build.
 This project also uses CircleCi for test validation.
 There are two branches: production and dev.
+Commits to dev are made via pull requests.
+Pull requests iniate CircleCi tests and Google Cloud build.
+If either of these checks fail, the branch is unable to be merged.
 # GcloudAngular

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.2.